 Therefore, it is advisable to check for a dishwasher symbol, label, or stamp before tossing the mugs in a dishwasher.
 Additionally, you may need to use a cleaning brush on some materials to reach crannies and nooks to ensure they are spotlessly clean.

 The right material should be stain-resistant and not retain odor or impart flavors to your coffee, making it easy to clean.
-For instance, glass is dishwasher friendly and stain-resistant, making it the easiest material to wash on our list.
+For instance, glass is dishwasher friendly and stain-resistant, making it the easiest material to wash on my list.

 The cooking surface of a microwave uses glass and ceramic in its construction.
 A microwave operates by heating water molecules and generating heat through friction.